vazudew/op2_pulapp/README.md

 - used _default_ VPC for the network infrastructure to reduce time for _PoC_ preparation.
 But the second phase of Project Development, we provisioned a custom __VPC__ along with _public_ and _private_ subnets to impart security/protection.
 - provisioned simple and basic test automation for the resources, webpage, and container images
 - _Makefile_ with handy repeatitive commands to run
+- _Pulumi Cloud_ is used to maintain IaC state resources

 ## <a name="arch"></a> Architecture